 The language should not arbitrarily restrict nesting.
 Some lightweight formats don't allow extra block content in places like list items or tables, and some don't allow inline content in code blocks or screens.

-The syntax should accommodate all info elements.
-Info elements in Mallard are critical for the automatic linking features, and many people rely on features like revision and status tracking.
+The syntax should accommodate all informational elements.
+Informational elements in Mallard are critical for the automatic linking features, and many people rely on features like revision and status tracking.